 - Average engagement time (how much time users spend on the intranet)

 - Type of device used to access the intranet (desktop, tablet, mobile)

 Acquisition - How the user got to the intranet.
 In other words, were they sent from a 3rd party link, email, or was their entrance organic?
 This helps users discover the best avenues for advertising their intranets to users.

-Behavior - What activity did your users perform on the intranet?
+Engagement - What activity did your users perform on the intranet?

 - Landing pages - The first page on the intranet a user saw

 Of course, in addition to all of these, there are many more metrics you can track using Google Analytics.
 You can customize any reports based on parameters that you set.
-For example, you can view data from custom date ranges, user types, acquisition types, etc. Google allows you to create custom reports and export them to Google sheets, PDF, Excel, or CSV.
+For example, you can view data from custom date ranges, user types, acquisition types, etc. Google allows you to create custom reports and export them to Google Sheets, PDF, Excel, or CSV.